joeguy57/personalWasteSort/README.md

 indicates that the volume is disabled.
 3. Another small issue within our game is with specific objects that  spawn in the middle of the screen.
 These objects are sometimes shifted slightly to the left when the image being loaded in is small
-4. Our last known bug potentially happens with user that have enabled developer mode.
+4. Our last known bug potentially happens with users that have enabled developer mode.
 Since our progress bar at the top of the game is considered an animation, users can go into developer settings and make this animation run slowly.
 This effectivly causes users to have a game that lasts much longer than normal which they can exploit to get very high scores.